tigerabrodi/dns-resolver/README.md

 An "offset" in this context is like an index or a specific location in the DNS message.

-Imagine a DNS message as a long string of characters, like a line of people holding signs with each letter.
-Each person represents a byte.
-The offset is the position in this line where a particular part of the message starts.

 Visual representation:

 ```